-2. USB Device Wake-Up (USBPWR\12, \34, \56)
+5. USB Device Wake-Up (2x3 pin USBPWR\12, \34)

-The default setting, [1-2] (+5V) disables the USB wake-up feature.
-Reset these jumpers to pins [2-3] (+5VSB) to wake up the computer using USB devices.
+The default setting, [1-2] (+5V) enables the USB wake-up feature.
+Reset these jumpers to pins [2-3] (+5VSB) to disable the wake up feature.

 The USB device wake-up feature requires a power supply that can provide at least 1A on the +5VSB lead.
 If this requirement is not met, the system does not power up.
 The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.
-Also note that ONLY USB +5VSB can support S3 resume function.